inhifistereo/Azure-ARM-Windows-Server-with-Custom-Script-Ext/README.md

 ## Notes about the Deployment and Parameters file

-Please refer to [Understand the structure and syntax of Azure Resource Manager Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates).
-On line 202, I've included a link to my PowerShell file that installs Chocolatey, VS Code, and Git.
+Please refer to [Understand the structure and syntax of Azure Resource Manager Templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates) for basic understanding of how Azure ARM templates are built and used.

+The PowerShell script for the Custom Script Extension is on line 202 of the deployment file.
+The Script installs Chocolatey, VS Code, and Git.
 Feel free to update for your own needs.

+You can create 1-to-many Windows Servers in Azure by incrementing the copyNum parameter on line 6 of the parameter file.